 A pretty standard childhood of baseball, video games, and studious learning comprised Klebold’s early years.
 He enjoyed bowling, was a devoted fan of the Boston Red Sox, and even did audio-visual work for school productions.
 It was only once Eric Harris And Dylan Klebold joined forces that their shared dissatisfaction began to morph into something more tangible.

-Eric Harris And Dylan Klebold Join Forces
+Eric Harris And Dylan Klebold Plot The Columbine Shooting

 United in their cynical view of the world, Eric Harris and Dylan Klebold spent their time playing violent video games, dressing in black, and eventually, diving deeply into their mutual curiosity and affection for guns and explosives — or more generally, destruction.